BUBBLEbubbleBUBBLEbubble/Postgraduate-Courses---ML/README.md

 # Postgraduate Courses -- ML
-This is some assignments, projects and notes about Machine Learning course.
+There are some assignments, projects and notes about Machine Learning course.